Kim Jong Un's half-brother killed: four more North Koreans wanted by police

 Malaysian police arrested a North Korean man on Friday in connection with the murder, and said Sunday during a press conference that they were looking for four more North Korean suspects.

-The four North Koreans flew out of Malaysia, but police would not reveal the flight's destination, just that they were coordinating with Interpol to track them down.
+The four North Koreans flew out of Malaysia, but police told a packed press conference that they would not reveal the flight's destination, just that they were coordinating with Interpol to track them down.

 "I can confirm today that they (four North Korean suspects) have left our country the very same day the incident happen," deputy inspector-general of police Noor Rashid Ismail said.